Grand Prairie Bicycle Accident Lawyer

 Drivers are mandated to act with due care on roads and highways.
-An experienced Grand Prairie bicycle accident attorney may discuss the fault of drivers with injured bikers.
+An Grand Prairie bicycle wreck attorney may discuss the fault of drivers with injured bikers.

-Safe Routes to School for Grand Prairie Cyclists
+Safe Routes to School for People on Bikes

 Under Texas Gen. Law, Title 6, §201.614, municipalities are encouraged to participate in a Safe Routes to School Program.
 As such, new bicycle lanes may be installed and safety hazards identified, so that school children may bike to school free from harm.

 Motorists are required to make right turns carefully under §545.103 so that they do not veer in front of children riding their bikes to school.
-A bicycle accident attorney in Grand Prairie may be skilled at handling cases involving children.
+A cycling collision attorney in Grand Prairie may be skilled at handling cases involving children.

-Grand Prairie law places particular responsibilities on pedestrians as well.
+Local law places particular responsibilities on pedestrians as well.
 In fact, many of the same duties as motorists.
-Under Grand Prairie law, bikers should conduct themselves as follows:
+Cyclists should conduct themselves as follows: